rozenmd/rozenmd/README.md

     I'm Max Rozen.
 I'm also known as rozenmd around the internet.
   </p>
   <p>
-   I built and run <a href="https://onlineornot.com">OnlineOrNot</a>, a service that provides status pages and uptime monitoring for websites, APIs, and cron jobs (there's a free tier for personal use).
+   I build and run <a href="https://onlineornot.com">OnlineOrNot</a>, a service that provides status pages and uptime monitoring for websites, APIs, and cron jobs (there's a free tier for personal use).
   </p>
   <p>
     These days I work at Cloudflare, helping build